 At Dockyard you can buy tokens, passes, and ticket books from one of the three Visitor Information Centres.
 The main one is situated next to the Ferry Terminal.
 The other two are at the cruise ship wharves.

 The Orange Route is a seasonal service running in the summer months only.
-The service will resume in April 2019.
+The service should resume in April 2021.

 Reasons to travel to St George